5 Lead Qualification Steps to Identify Your Prospects

 • How do you define the characteristics of your company's perfect customer when developing the ICP?

-• What traits or attributes do you look for in the lead to determine if they align with the ICP?
+• What traits or attributes do you look for in leads to determine if they align with the ICP?

 In addition, consider specific lead factors such as Demographic and Firmographic Data, Budget and Decision-Making Authority, and Pain Points and Challenges in making your ideal customer profile.